Skip to content

 Econ 6240 Urban Economics

-Econ 6250 Natural Resource Economics
+Econ 6250 Environmental and Natural Resource Economics

 Econ 6300 Public Finance: Public Expenditures and Cost-Benefit Analysis

-Econ 6330 Game Theory
+Econ 6330 Game Theory for the Social Sciences

 Econ 6380 Law and Economics

-Econ 6400 Middle East Economics
+Econ 6400 Middle East Economic History

-Econ 6420 China & the Global Economy
+Econ 6420 China and the Global Economy

-Econ 6430 Asian Economic History & Development
+Econ 6430 Asian Economic History and Development

 Econ 6460 Latin American Economic History and Development